kirenz/ds-python/_sources/docs/data.md

 The understanding gained from our data analysis is now used for feature engineering, which is the process of using domain knowledge to extract meaningful features (attributes) from raw data.
 The goal of this process is to create new features which improve the predictions from our model and my include steps like:

-- Feature transformation
 - Feature extraction (reduce the number of features by combining existing features)
 - Feature creation (make new features)
+- Feature transformation (transform features)

-**Feature extraction** can be achieved by simply using the ratio of two predictors or with the help of more complex methods like pricipal component analysis.
-Typically we als need to perform **feature transformation** like the encoding of categorical features and the transform of continuous predictors, because predictors may {cite:p}`Kuhn2019`:
+Features may contain relevant but overly redundant information.
+That is, the information collected could be more effectively and efficiently represented with a smaller, consolidated number of new predictors while still preserving or enhancing the new predictors’ relationship with the response {cite:p}`Kuhn2019`.
+In that case, **feature extraction** can be achieved by simply using the ratio of two predictors or with the help of more complex methods like pricipal component analysis.

+Typically, we als need to perform **feature transformationa** like the encoding of categorical features and the transformation of continuous predictors, because predictors may {cite:p}`Kuhn2019`:

 - be on vastly different scales.
 - follow a skewed distribution where a small proportion of samples are orders of magnitude larger than the majority of the data (i.e., skewness).
 - contain a small number of extreme values.
 - be censored on the low and/or high end of the range.
-- have a complex relationship with the response and is truly predictive but cannot be adequately represented with a simple function or extracted by sophisticated models.
-- contain relevant and overly redundant information.
-That is, the information collected could be more effectively and efficiently represented with a smaller, consolidated number of new predictors while still preserving or enhancing the new predictors’ relationship with the response.

  ```{admonition} Feature engineering
 :class: tip